RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 ![img](./img/workflow_if_result.png "Workflow Execution Results")

-Let's initialize the project, change the contents of check.sh to `exit1`, and try again.
+Let's initialize the project, change the contents of check.sh to `exit 1`, and try again.
 This time, only task0 is executed, and STDOUT displays only `task0`.

 ### 2. Loop